 Scared witless, Granny shrinks back again but she stumbles on the body on the ground behind her.
-It claws at her skirt and breaking eye contact with the slowly approaching beast, Granny kicks it viciously, sending it rolling away a few feet.
+Waving her arms, she regains her balance only to find herself within touching distance of the beast.

 She realizes there’s no way out of this.
 The zombie will rip her throat out and she’ll become a braindead walker, too.
 If it doesn’t feed on her brain of course.
 Because then she won’t become anything but a rotting corpse…

 Missy puts her hands over her ears to shut out her sister’s bloodcurdling scream of pure terror.
 Maybe she should just leave.
 There will probably be a lot more screaming and bloodshed and she doesn’t want to bear witness to it.
 She starts backing out of her hiding place but suddenly she stops, feeling the blood drain from her face.

 ‘Oh.
 My.
 God.’
 A terrifying thought has just crossed her mind.
 ‘Oh, no… I’m sure she’ll be back to haunt me.
 I can’t let that happen.
 But if my sister can’t take those monsters down, how could I?
 And then again, I’m on my way to become a Zombie Master!
 So I can’t really eliminate all the zombies, can I?
 There will be nothing left to master.’
 She wrings her hands, walking to and fro.
 ‘What shall I do?’

 Granny shies away as much as she can, trying to save her face and throat.
 The teeth of the monster snaps in thin air but it aims again and this time bites through the grey cloth, sinking deep into the flesh of her shoulder with a sickening sound.